-The book started out as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
-However, this book has moved far beyond that.
-Digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting and so on.
-All around the art world, artists find it’s used in their daily work.
+The book started as a sculpting book because the author is a traditional sculptor with more than 25-year experience and a professor of Anatomy in Arts Academy.
+However, this book has moved far beyond that - digital art, CGI, VFX, Character art, 2D and 3D, traditional sculpting, and so on.
+All around the art world, artists use it in their daily work.

 A guide to making a realistic human form